igor-baiborodine/kiroule.com/content/article/campsite-booking-api-revisited-2.md

 ### Campsite Table, API v2

 The original implementation was based on the assumption that there was only one campsite available for booking.
-Therefore, the domain model contained only one entity class, **Booking.java**.
-This time I decided to improve the solution with multiple campsites available for booking to choose from.
-Consequently, a new **Campsite.java** entity has been added to the domain model, which now looks like in the UML class diagram below:
+Therefore, the domain model contained only one domain class, **Booking.java**.
+This time I decided to enhance the solution with multiple campsites available for booking to choose from.
+Consequently, a new **Campsite.java** domain class has been added to the model, which now looks like in the UML class diagram below:

 ![Domain Model Diagram](domain-model-diagram.png)